monarch-initiative/monarch-legacy/CONTRIBUTING.md

 ### Reconcile branch with upstream changes

 If you have followed the instructions above at [Refresh and clean up local environment](#refresh-and-clean-up-local-environment), then your working directory and task-specific branch will be based on a starting point from the latest-and-greatest version of the shared repo's master branch.
-Depending upon how long it takes you to develop your changes, and upon how much other developer activity there is, it is possible that changes to the upstream master will conflict with changes in your branch.
+Depending on how long it takes you to develop your changes, and how much other developer activity there is, it is possible that changes to the upstream master will conflict with changes in your branch.

-So it is a good practice to periodically pull down these upstream changes and reconcile your task branch with the upstream master branch.
+It is therefore good practice to periodically pull down these upstream changes and reconcile your task branch with the upstream master branch.
 At the least, this should be performed prior to submitting a PR.

 #### Fetching the upstream branch